 For that, you have to open all the dedicated pages of each restaurant and then extract them.
 Let’s see how it can be done.

-Scraping Emails & Websites from Yellow Pages
+Scraping Emails & Website Address of Businesses from Yellow Pages

 Let’s first check the location of emails and website addresses for the particular restaurant in Yellow Pages.